 While it is easy to feel discouraged if you do not get the arrangement that you wanted, do not let it make you feel like a lesser parent.
 Sometimes the judge may feel both parents are equally fit, but ultimately decide that the child should spend the majority of his or her time with the other parent because the other parent lives closer to school and only works until three p.m. as opposed to five p.m.

 While you can always go back to court for a re-visitation of the custody agreement, most judges will not hear your case until three years have passed.
-This gives you and your child’s other parent to determine whether or not the custody arrangement achieves what the judge intended it to.
+This gives you and your child’s other parent time to determine whether or not the custody arrangement achieves what the judge intended it to.

 At the law firm of Sabuco Beck, P.C., our Joliet child custody attorneys want to help you through your child custody dispute and achieve the outcome that you desire.
 To schedule a consultation with our team, call us at 815-730-8860 today.

 See the difference family makes at Sabuco Beck, P.C.

 Everything went very well and made a difficult process feel more at ease.

 Mr. Sabuco and Sandra are top-notch.
 Blew away my past experiences with lawyers.
 They also have compassion and care, which is rare!
 Thank you!